 There’s no point in sugarcoating it: deciding what to do with a home during a divorce can quickly become stressful and complex.
-A home is not only one of the biggest financial assets that has to be divided between you and your spouse in a divorce, but an emotional asset as well: one that you both have most likely spent part of your life in and worked hard to pay for over the years.
+A home is not only one of the biggest financial assets that have to be divided between you and your spouse in a divorce but an emotional asset as well: one that you both have most likely spent part of your life in and worked hard to pay for over the years.

 Divorce is complicated enough; deciding what to do with the home on top of the divorce can be a messy process if you’re unsure how to proceed.
 Here we’ll break down your best options in this scenario and some ways to begin the process of selling a home in a divorce.

 What happens to a home in a divorce?

 There are several different ways a home can be handled in a divorce.
 Legally, a house is considered a marital asset, which means that its value will be divided between the divorcing parties depending on what state the divorce takes place in and how each person contributed financially to the mortgage.
 If you have children, considering the home as a way to maintain stability for them can also impact what happens to the home.

 There are three likely possible scenarios for what happens to a home in a divorce.
 The first is that the house is sold in the divorce and that the proceeds go to both parties.
 The second option is that one spouse buys out the mortgage from the other.
 The third option is that a couple that has one or more children commits to contributing to the mortgage together until the youngest child turns eighteen (or until another date laid out in a contract) to provide stability for their family.

 Option 1: Selling the Home